 The investor category is designed to allow wealthy individuals who make a substantial financial investment in the UK to obtain permission from the UK to enter as an investor under the Tier 1 category.
 The applicant must invest a minimum of GBP 2 million in the UK.

 The applicant will initially obtain the Tier 1 visa for 40 months.
-Within three months of entry into the UK, they are required to make the investment of GBP 2 million which must be maintained throughout the period of leave.
+Within three months of entry into the UK, they are required to make the investment of GBP 2 million, which must be maintained throughout the period of leave.

 Accelerated route to permanent residence by increased investment amounts

-Application for dependants
+Application for dependents

 All of the above information is available in detail on the Home Office website and this information is not intended to be immigration advice.